patriques82/Mean-stack/src/README.md

 ### Overview

 The Single-Page-Application.
 Here lies the main application structure.
-During compilation the contents of this directory is compiled to `mean-stack/public/js/main.js`
+During compilation the javascript contents of this directory is compiled to `mean-stack/public/js/main.js` and the less content is compiled to `mean-stack/public/css/main.css`.

 ### Overall Directory Structure